Skip to main content

 3. The hours private school teachers spend occupied with extra-curricular activities during the extended timetable, are considered to be part of their compulsory weekly teaching hours.

-Furthermore, according to their compulsory or extended weekly programme, private schools may teach more foreign languages in parallel, as well as may choose which and how many foreign languages to teach, in addition to the foreign languages provided for in the timetable specified by the Ministry of Education.
+Furthermore, according to their compulsory or extended weekly programme, private schools may teach more foreign languages in parallel, as well as may choose which and how many foreign languages to teach, in addition to the foreign languages provided for in the timetable specified by the Ministry of Education, Religious Affairs and Sports.

 Private international schools